 Dealing with a car accident can be confusing and frustrating, especially when your car is totaled.
-There is a loss of control with your personal vehicle being taken away from you.
+There is a loss of control with your personal vehicle being taken away.
 But there are many options available.

-For instance, if you have collision coverage, your insurer will pay you the cash value of the car.
+For instance, if you have collision coverage, your insurer will pay you the car’s cash value.
 You also can repair the vehicle, sell it or take out the parts and sell them.

-There are pros and cons with each option, which we’ll outline below.
-But note that with this guide we’re assuming you owned the car when it was declared a total loss.
-If you were financing the car when it was totaled, navigate over to total loss on a financed car.
+Each option has pros and cons, which we’ll outline below.
+This guide addresses owning the car when it was declared a total loss.
+If you were financing the car when it was totaled, navigate to total loss on a financed car.

 How does the insurance company decide if the car is a total loss?